THIS WEBSITE IS A WORK IN PROGRESS SO IF YOU SPOT ANYTHING OUT OF PLACE LET US KNOW!

 Homelessness is possibly the most vulnerable situation for a trans person to encounter.

-For queer & trans people only:
+For adults with queer & trans gender identity only:

 The agenda and the discussion is decided within the forum.
-Meet in person, or contribute remotely.